wzp2002/ArchDesign-II/README.md

 Pretty exceptional choices, huh.

-## Publish
+## Constructure

+### Folders

+This Repository’s root folder is ordered chronologically.
+Format: YEAR-Grade-ProjectNo.
+(E.g: 2021-1-2)

+All project related file are stored in the corresponding folder.

+### Branches

+Currently there's 2 branches, the main branch is for the final works, and the wasted branch is for the plans that are/were abandoned but needed for store.

+### Releases

 I'll publish my model's render executable file in the release section.

+Tags are versions.

-These file are generated with Enscape automatically.
+These file are generated with Enscape, can only be open with Windows.

 ## Misc.